digikraaft/docs.scoolyn.com/docs/index.md

  <a name="SetAcademicSession"> **Set Academic Session** </a>

 Before uploading any information, you must set an academic session.
-This allows you to set the academic calendar for the current session.
-E.g Current session: 2021/2022, Term: First term.
+This allows you to set the academic calendar for the current session. **E.g Current session: 2021/2022, Term: First term**.

 - To set Academic session, Go to settings

 ![Image has an arrow in it](https://github.com/digikraaft/docs.scoolyn.com/blob/emma/Settings.png)

+- Click on set academic session